This Pressure Cooker Low-FODMAP Citrus Carnitas is a delicious, flavor-filled dinner option for busy weeknights!

 - 1 lime, cut into wedges

 - With a sharp serrated knife, cut pork shoulder into 2-inch pieces and place in a large bowl.

 - In the bowl of cut pork, add sea salt, cumin, cinnamon, red pepper flakes, and oregano.
 Stir until well-combined.

-- With a vegetable peeler, peel skin from both oranges and place in a bowl of seasoned pork.
-Juice bald oranges into a bowl.
+- With a vegetable peeler, peel skin from both oranges and place into bowl of seasoned pork.
+Juice bald oranges into bowl of seasoned pork.

-- Pour mixture into pressure cooker insert, add bay leaves and sliced pineapple, and seal.
+- Pour mixture into Instant Pot insert, add bay leaves and sliced pineapple, and seal.

 - On the manual setting, set the timer to 35 minutes.

-- After 35 minutes, allow the pressure cooker to naturally depressurize for 20 minutes.
+- After 35 minutes, allow the Instant Pot to naturally depressurize for 20 minutes.
 After 20 minutes, turn the valve to finish depressurization.

 - In a large pan on the stovetop, melt pork lard over medium heat.

 - Add shredded pork to the hot pan and allow the meat to crisp up about 10 minutes.
 Add additional salt as necessary.

-- After pork has reached your desired level of crispiness, remove from heat and pour 1/4 cup of liquid from pressure cooker insert into a pan.
+- After pork has reached your desired level of crispiness, remove from heat and pour 1/4 cup of liquid from Instant Pot insert into a pan.

 - Serve immediately with cooked pineapple (or discard pineapple for a lower-carb dish) and garnish with fresh cilantro and lime wedges.